 As part of PHY241, you will be expected to complete a simple observing project using the 16-inch telescope on the roof of the Hicks Building.
+We will use photometry of a Galactic open cluster to determine the age and distance of the stars in the cluster.
 This project is designed to give you basic hands-on experience of astronomical observing and data reduction, and can be completed in a few hours of telescope time.
-The observing must be done in groups of up to seven students.
-You must sign up to a group on Blackboard by the end of week 1 Friday 30 September 2022.
+The observing must be done in groups of up to 4 students.
+You must sign up to a group on Blackboard by the end of week 1 Friday 29 September 2023.
 If you do not, I will assign people into groups at random.

 There are three aspects to the observing project.